BenjaminShinar/FlexingMyCode/mockmon/README.md

 - [x] can tests timeout? how? (if a battle never ends)
 - [ ] test damage ranges - somehow account for the possibility of critical hits.

+#### test db completeness
+test that all mockmon, moves and everything is defined and doesn't crash
+- [ ] test that all 151 mockmons exist and can be constructed
+- [ ] test that all moves (how many?) exist, have a name, can be called without crushing the system.

 #### test conditions
 - [x] testing that burn and poison damage the mockmon
 - [x] testing that burn halfs attack